jlan84/knn-assignment/assignment.md

     for every point in the dataset:
-        calculate the distance between the point and x take the k points with the smallest distances to x (**hint: use numpy's argsort() function**) predict the value as the mean of the observed target values among these items
+        calculate the distance between the point and x take the k points with the smallest distances to x (**hint: use numpy's argsort() function**) predict the value as the mean of the observed target values of these items
 ```

-1. Implement the function `euclidean_distance` in the `src` directory which computes the Euclidean distance between two numpy arrays.
+1. Implement the function `euclidean_distance` which computes the Euclidean distance between two numpy arrays.

 2. Implement the class `KNNRegressor` in `src/knn.py`, with methods `fit`, `predict` and `__init__`.
 We are going to write our code similar to how sklearn does.
 You should be able to run your code like this: